zig-for/Archipelago/worlds/ladx/docs/en_Links Awakening DX.md

 ## What does another world's item look like in Link's Awakening?

-The game will try to pick an appropriate sprite for the item (a LttP sword will be a sword!) - it may however be a little odd (a Missile Pack may be a single arrow).
+The game will try to pick an appropriate sprite for the item (a LttP sword will be a sword!) - it may, however, be a little odd (a Missile Pack may be a single arrow).

 If there's no appropriate sprite, a Letter will be shown.